thomshaw92/LASHiS/README.md

 ```

-If you wish to build the container for reproduction of the ADNI pipeline, please see the
+If you wish to build the container for reproduction of the ADNI pipeline, please see the directory /Experiment_files_for_LASHiS/Scripts/Singularity/

 ## LASHiS pipeline steps: